Hand Holding A Bowl of Rice- Wilshire Vermont Metro Station

 Watson-Guptill New York

-Ce n'est pas ce que vous croyez
+Ce n'est pas ce que vous croyez, It'sNotWhatAprilYouThinkItGreimanIs

 (1994)